nikosuenderhauf/nikosuenderhauf.github.io/_pages/about.md

 social: true
 ---

-I am an Associate Professor and Chief Investigator of the [QUT Centre for Robotics](https://research.qut.edu.au/qcr/) where I lead the Visual Understanding and Learning Program.
-I am furthermore Chief Investigator of the [Australian Centre for Robotic Vision](http://www.roboticvision.org) at Queensland University of Technology ([QUT](http://www.qut.edu.au)) in [Brisbane](http://www.lensaloft.com.au/Interactive_tour/BrisbaneDusk/Brisbane.html), Australia.
+I am an Associate Professor and Chief Investigator of the [QUT Centre for Robotics](https://research.qut.edu.au/qcr/) at Queensland University of Technology ([QUT](http://www.qut.edu.au)) in [Brisbane](http://www.lensaloft.com.au/Interactive_tour/BrisbaneDusk/Brisbane.html), Australia, where I lead the Visual Understanding and Learning Program.
+I am furthermore Deputy Director (Research) for the newly established ARC Research Hub in Intelligent Robotic Systems for Real-Time Asset Management (starting in 2022).
+I was Chief Investigator of the [Australian Centre for Robotic Vision](http://www.roboticvision.org) 2017-2020.

 I conduct [research](projects) in robotic vision, at the intersection of robotics, computer vision, and machine learning.
 My research interests focus on scene understanding, object-based [semantic SLAM](http://www.semanticslam.ai), robotic learning for navigation and interaction, uncertainty and reliability of deep learning in open set conditions.
 I furthermore lead a project on [new benchmarking challenges in robotic vision](http://www.roboticvisionchallenge.org).